-I had to learn what those symptoms are and what they mean, and I am sharing here what I learned, so I can help someone else who has suffered a head injury.
+I had to learn quickly what those symptoms are and what they mean—and I am sharing what I learned here.
+I hope I can help someone else who has suffered a head injury.

 At the time of the assault we were not thinking about a concussion.
 But a week later my son started having: